Safety concerns raised over Dublin city outdoor restaurants

 Applications open for tables and chairs on streets amid concerns from disability groups

-A programme for the city published in recent weeks proposed allowing businesses, particularly cafes and restaurants, to use outdoor space for customers, to enable them to reopen as coronavirus restrictions eased.
+The Oliver St John Gogarty in Temple Bar, Dublin.
+Until now the use of public space by cafes, restaurants, pubs and other businesses has been highly regulated by Dublin City Council.
+File photograph: Getty

-Disability groups have raised safety concerns after businesses were invited by Dublin City Council to apply for permission to put tables and chairs outside their premises.
+Dublin businesses have been invited by Dublin City Council to apply for permission to put tables and chairs outside their premises, despite safety concerns on the part of disability groups.

 The council is now seeking applications from businesses “interested in expanding into the public realm” from June 29th.

-Until now the use of public space by cafe’s restaurant pubs and other businesses has been highly regulated by the council with annual licence fees and charges per table, or per sqm of space used.
+Until now the use of public space by cafes, restaurants, pubs and other businesses has been highly regulated by the council, with annual licence fees and charges per table or per square metre of space used.

-However, the council said, where the new applications are successful there will be no charge for using the outdoor space for six months and businesses who had already paid for 2020 will be given a six month credit in 2021.
+However, the council said, where the new applications are successful there will be no charge for using the outdoor space for six months, and businesses which had already paid for 2020 will be given a six-month credit in 2021.

 “Covering the footpath with chairs and tables is against the stated policy of the council.
 It is supposed to be decluttering the city.
-Disability groups particularly the visually impaired are seriously worried about this issue,” Gary Kearney, social inclusion representative with the network said.
+Disability groups, particularly the visually impaired, are seriously worried about this issue,” said Gary Kearney, social inclusion representative with the network.

 The council said all applications will be assessed from a “public health, fire safety and public circulation point of view”.